Comfortable, secure and incredibly affordable. All three of these words describe the Cloak Tuck 2.0 holster from Alien Gear Holsters.

 If you are looking for a quality IWB rig, and have been dissatisfied by the lack of comfort associated with other rigs, check out the Cloak Tuck 2.0.

 As with all of my reviews, I want you to know about any possible conflicts or interests that may have influenced my thoughts on the gear.

 Any questions, comments or concerns are welcomed.
-Feel free to leave a comment below, or contact me directly.
+Feel free to leave a comment below.